I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_filter_clear_parameters.md

 <div class="alert"><b>Note</b>  Miniport drivers that support <a href="https://msdn.microsoft.com/500FBF0F-54D9-4675-8E2D-447387DA8798">NDIS packet coalescing</a> or the SR-IOV interface must set the <b>QueueId</b> member to NDIS_DEFAULT_RECEIVE_QUEUE_ID.</div>
 <div> </div>

+`FilterId`

+A receive filter identifier.
+The filter identifier
+     is an integer from one to the number of receive filters that the network adapter supports.
+A value of zero is not valid.

 ## Remarks
 The <b>NDIS_RECEIVE_FILTER_CLEAR_PARAMETERS</b> structure is used with OID requests of